 Application Performance Management (APM) Changes

 With this release of SuiteCommerce Advanced the data stored by the Application Performance Management (previously known as Real User Management — or RUM) has been updated.
-For detailed information on what data is stored, see Data Stored by APM.
-For more information on the overall APM feature, see Application Performance Management.
+For detailed information on what data is stored, see Data Stored by Application Performance Management.
+For more information on the overall APM feature, see Application Performance Monitoring (APM).

 A diff in the form of a .patch file for backporting APM enhancements to Mont Blanc is also available.
 For details on implementing this patch, see Patches.